opdavies/oliverdavies.uk/source/_posts/using-environment-variables-settings-docksal.md

 {% endblock %}

 {% block content %}
-The relevant environment variables are `MYSQL_DB` for the database name, and `MYSQL_USER` and `MYSQL_PASSWORD` for the MySQL username and password.
+The relevant environment variables are `MYSQL_DATABASE` for the database name, and `MYSQL_USER` and `MYSQL_PASSWORD` for the MySQL username and password.
 These can be set in `.docksal/docksal.env`, and will need to be present for this to work.

 For example:

 ```
 DOCKSAL_STACK=default
-MYSQL_DB=myproject_db
+MYSQL_DATABASE=myproject_db
 MYSQL_USER=myproject_user
 MYSQL_PASSWORD=myproject_pass
 ```